EyasuTeshome/shifttracker/interviewing/practice-your-elevator-pitch-with-your-partner.md

 *These are all optional, but if you're interested in exploring this topic further, here are some resources to help you.
 Any exploration here should be done outside program time.*

-- [Video - How to stop feeling FAKE and start sounding NATURAL in English](https://www.youtube.com/watch?v=LSx_gR_cj88) (note: this video is useful for all students, but is especially aimed at English as a Foreign Language speakers)
+- [Video - How to stop feeling fake and start sounding natural in English](https://www.youtube.com/watch?v=LSx_gR_cj88) (note: this video is useful for all students, but is especially aimed at English as a Foreign Language speakers)
-- [Video - Become a Better Speaker: 9 Essential Public Speaking Tips - College Info Geek](https://www.youtube.com/watch?v=zZBJZ-dBVbE).
+- [Video - Become a Better Speaker: 9 essential public speaking tips](https://www.youtube.com/watch?v=zZBJZ-dBVbE).
 This video is aimed primarily at those speaking in front of large audiences, but nearly all of the skills mentioned here are applicable for those delivering elevator speeches.